 In cases where it was deemed as non- viable to upgrade a property due to poor condition, demolition was recommended.
 This resulted in RTC subsequently demolishing 35 properties across the seven communities.

-Conditions in these remote locations are often extreme, (refer thermometer picture) adding another complexity in regard to creating safe working conditions regardless of location
+Conditions in these remote locations are often extreme, with temperatures approaching 50 degrees, adding another complexity in regard to creating safe working conditions regardless of location.

 RTC scoped and managed the upgrades utilising community members where possible to assist with the upgrade work.
 SAHA also contracted RTC to carry out responsive and cyclical maintenance on many of these communities for air conditioner servicing, pest control and septic replacement and desludging.